bluesky139/LTweaksSystem/README.md

 * Build AOSP again.

-* Run `Magisk` project, it will build out magisk module for modified system frameworks, install it on your device.
+* Flash new system image, or run `Magisk` project, it will build out magisk module for modified system frameworks, install it on your device.

 * Use [keytool-importkeypair](https://github.com/getfatday/keytool-importkeypair) to convert your system signature to Android keystore format, create `system_keystore` folder in this project and put keystore into it, run `app` project, it will build out `L Tweaks System` apk, install it.